 - Kidney failure

-Saw palmetto’s medicinal effects are derived primarily from the fatty acids in the berries.
+Saw palmetto’s supportive benefits are derived primarily from the fatty acids in the berries.
 Many of these fatty acids are medium-chain fatty acids (MCFA), something that coconut oil is loaded with.
-It was stand to reason that if the MCFAs in saw palmetto effectively treated prostate enlargement, that the MCFAs in coconut oil would to.
+It would stand to reason that if the MCFAs in saw palmetto effectively support prostate health, that the MCFAs in coconut oil would too.